mattdibi/eclipsecon-keyboard-talk/slides.md

 <!--
 Pronation in the forearm and wrist occurs when typing with your palms face down towards the worksurface.
 The majority of this turning involves the rotation of both forearm bones (ulna and radius).

 Sustained pronation puts pressure on the forearm muscles and tissues which reduces blood circulation and can lead to fatigue and repetitive strain injuries (“RSI”).
-Research demonstrates that a moderate elevation of the thumb side of the hand dramatically reduces the pressure on the forearm muscles.
+This can be avoided by eleveting the thumb side of the hand.

-The concave key wells ensure the keys are reachable and mimic the curve drawn by our fingers.
+Furthermore, adding concave key wells ensure the keys are reachable and mimic the curve drawn by our fingers.
 -->

 ---